Frequently Asked Questions

 I recently received a Notice of Violation for a Code violation.
 Is this the same thing as getting a ticket?

 No, a Notice of Violation is a written warning to the owner/resident that there is a violation of one or more town ordinances.
-If the violation has not been corrected after 7 to 14 days, the owner/resident may then be issued a summons into Municipal Court.
+If the violation has not been corrected after 7 to 14 days, the owner/resident may be issued a summons into Municipal Court.

 Can I remain anonymous when reporting a Code Enforcement violation?

 Yes.
 We do not require that you provide any personal information.
 However, having more information at hand will often assist us in conducting a more thorough investigation.
-Remember that all information you choose to provide is subject to Public Record laws.
+Remember that all information you choose to provide is subject to Public Records laws.